Colorado Cannabis Licensing

 Before submitting any applications to the MED, a prospective cannabis business should have already:

-• established a business entity with the Colorado Secretary of State;
+• established a business entity with the Colorado Secretary of State

-• applied for (and received) a Federal Taxpayer ID;
+• applied for (and received) a Federal Taxpayer ID

-• entered into relevant corporate governance documents;
+• entered into relevant corporate governance documents

-• created an organizational chart setting forth ownership percentages;
+• created an organizational chart setting forth ownership percentages

 • if applicable, be prepared to provide proof of possession of the real estate where the business will operate, including:

-• facility diagrams with plans for the licensed premise;
+• facility diagrams with plans for the licensed premise

-• security and surveillance; and
+• security and surveillance

-• a copy of the local license application.
+• a copy of the local license application

 Business Fees in Colorado